jacius/proto-slots/docs/adding-new-strategies.md

 The proto-slots:get-strategy and proto-slots:remove-strategy functions
 can be used to query or remove a strategy, respectively.
 They each take one parameter: a strategy name.
+The proto-slots:all-strategies function can be used to get the names of all registered strategies.

 ## Writing Strategy Functions ##